CodeMaster7000/Quadratic-Equations-Solver/README.md

 ## About

-A JavaScript program used to solve any quadratic equation inputted by the user, using the quadratic equations formula.
+A JavaScript program to solve any quadratic equation inputted by the user, using the quadratic formula.
+Not to be used for cheating on maths homework!

 ## The Quadratic Formula